AABBCCDKG/AABBCCDKG.github.io/_posts/2024-05-01-mlsys-labs-intro.md

 [Luis Ceze: ](https://homes.cs.washington.edu/~luisceze/) Prof. Luis Ceze focuses on Programming Language and Computer Architecture.
 * [TVM: ](https://tvm.apache.org/) TVM is an open-source framework for optimizing and deploying deep learning models, with its name derived from "Tensor Virtual Machine."
 Its primary goal is to optimize and compile deep learning models in an automated manner, enabling efficient execution on various hardware platforms such as CPUs, GPUs, FPGAs, and specialized AI accelerators

 [Arvind Krishnamurthy: ](https://www.cs.washington.edu/people/faculty/arvind) Prof. Arvind Krishnamurthy primarily focuses on computer networks.
 His work involves applying networking technology to address challenges in distributed machine learning.
+So there is always cutting-edge support in the field of networking.

 ## [Sample (University of Washington)](https://sampl.cs.washington.edu/)